pryv/lib-js/README.md

 for user authentication.

 In [`./web-demos/custom-login-button.html`](./web-demos/custom-login-button.html) you can find minimal example how you can do so.
-Also you can try the same code in [https://api.pryv.com/lib-js/demos/custom-login-button.html](https://api.pryv.com/lib-js/demos/custom-login-button.html)
+Also you can try the same code in [https://api.pryv.com/lib-js/demos/custom-login-button.html](https://api.pryv.com/lib-js/demos/custom-login-button.html).
+Here is the explanation how to [launch web-demos locally](#launch-web-demos-locally)

 For more advanced scenario, you can check dafault Pryv button implementation in the code `./src/Browser/LoginButton.js`.

 #### Using custom authentication UI screens